-If you are a member at a grocery store such as Kroger or Costco, you can save gas points ahead of the trip to lower the overall price.
+If you are a member at a grocery store such as Kroger, you can save gas points ahead of the trip to lower the overall price.
 This is a good option for filling up before you leave, as these grocery stores may not always be close to the highway during your trip.

 Additionally, major gas stations such as Exxon Mobil, Shell, BP and Sunoco offer special deals through their reward programs, as well as mobile payments and maps to nearby locations.And while Costco doesn't offer a rewards program, membership gets you access to its highly discounted fuel prices.
 (Competitors Sam's Club and BJ's Wholesale offer similarly discounted prices.)